How to make a ringtone easily with Clideo

 Our Online MP3 Cutter allows making custom ringtones from your favorite song, voice memo or video, which can then be exported in multiple formats.
 It can be used on iPhone and Android phones, Windows or Mac computers.

 It can be done in three simple steps that won’t take much time at all.

 Open Clideo's ringtone tool first.
 Then select the file you want to work with by clicking on "Choose file".
-If you want to select it from Dropbox or Google Drive account or add a URL where the file exists, tap on the small arrow.
+If you want to select it from Dropbox or Google Drive account where the file exists, tap on the small arrow.

 If you’re working on a computer, you can simply drag and drop it onto the page.